epix1778/flash_sas4_calc/README.md

         - class skill cooldowns are not factored into ttk calc
         - need to make it so selecting a boss target automatically assumes shooting at boss
         - add min/max ttk?
+        - add wallbang option for zerf (since ttk is wrong (isn't it just 2x dps since crits are tied to each?))

 Version 0.1
 - Initial release